miggyG/2022-IndevidualProj-KeyPogger/README.md

 This project is a keylogger that runs without the user being affected.
 It logs all things typed

 Intended use:
+parents monitoring their childrens internet uses Schools monitoring students for innapropriate behavior Employers monitoring their employees to ensure work is being done

 Use of this application to spy on/moniter a non consenting person/persons is illegal and I am not responsible for use of the app that is not its intended purpose.
-Can be used by:
-parents monitoring their childrens internet uses Schools monitoring students for innapropriate behavior Employers monitoring their employees to ensure work is being done

 Flow chart of how the App works
 ![Screenshot 2022-04-14 at 08-19-41 Keypogger flowchart drawio pdf](https://user-images.githubusercontent.com/54223177/163410332-d2866f88-c069-44bc-9ef3-bf4fb610e25e.png)